 What is the Most Absorbable Type of Magnesium in the Body?

 As an essential mineral with a significant impact on overall health, getting enough magnesium into your body is vital.
-But which form of magnesium is best absorbed?
+But which types of magnesium are best absorbed?

-This article will explore the most bioavailable forms of magnesium supplements, and discuss their benefits, risks, and side effects.
+This article will explore the most bioavailable forms of magnesium supplement, and discuss their benefits, risks, and side effects so you know which to choose.

-What's the Best Absorbed & Bioavailable Form of Magnesium?
+What's the Best Absorbed & Most Bioavailable Type of Magnesium?

-The best-absorbed and most bioavailable form of magnesium is Nano magnesium.
-Following Nano magnesium in terms of high absorption and fast bioavailability are Magnesium Glycinate, Magnesium Taurate, Magnesium L-threonate and Magnesium malate.
+Following Magnesium Glycinate and Nano magnesium in terms of high absorption and fast bioavailability are: Magnesium Taurate, Magnesium L-threonate and Magnesium malate.
 These forms are particularly efficacious for quick and effective absorption into the body.

 There are several different forms of magnesium available for supplementation, including: